lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 **Genetically engineered bacteria**: *E. coli* can be engineered to produce new useful products, such as carotenoids.
 They can also produce bioplastics, which are biodegradable, although issues of scale-up and durability remain. ([Schmidt-Dannert, Umeno & Arnold, 2000](https://www.nature.com/articles/nbt0700_750)).

-**Bioremediation**: engineering of bacteria extends to waste degradation in an effort to combat environmental pollution, such as of [plastics like PET](https://biology.mit.edu/directing-evolution-in-search-of-a-better-plastic-degrading-enzyme/).
+**Bioremediation**: engineering of bacteria extends to waste degradation in an effort to combat environmental pollution.

+Bacteria have been observed to have evolved enzymes to degrade man-made PET (polyethylene terephthalate) plastics ([Alam *et al.*, 2025](https://academic.oup.com/ismej/article/19/1/wraf121/8159680), news article [here](https://www.sciencedaily.com/releases/2025/11/251104013023.htm)), both by selection in the environment of a Japanese recycling plant and in the oceans due to plastic pollution.
+The PET hydrolase enzymes identified carried the 'M5 motif' in their tertiary structure, which is a modification of the 'DLH domain' (a generic α/β-hydrolase fold found in many hydrolase enzymes) including a stabilising internal disulfide bridge.
+PETases have been explored for bioremediation purposes (source: [here](https://biology.mit.edu/directing-evolution-in-search-of-a-better-plastic-degrading-enzyme/)).

 PFAS (per- and poly-fluorinated alkyl substances) are a now-infamous group of environmental pollutants commonly known as 'forever chemicals': organic molecules whose structures render them practically inert to biological and chemical attack.
 The carbon-fluorine bond is rare in biochemistry, with only a few [dehalogenase](https://en.wikipedia.org/wiki/Dehalogenase) enzymes known in [organohalide-respiring bacteria](https://en.wikipedia.org/wiki/Halorespiration). ([Yang & Liu, 2025](https://pubmed.ncbi.nlm.nih.gov/40323512/)) reviews the very recent literature exploring the new possibility for bioremediation of PFAS in the environment.
 In ([Jaffé *et al.*, 2024](https://pubmed.ncbi.nlm.nih.gov/38658084/)) and ([Huang *et al.*, 2024](https://pubmed.ncbi.nlm.nih.gov/39531816/)), it is found that *Acidimicrobium* sp. strain A6 is capable of degrading PFOA, PFOS, and PFHxS using its *rdhA* gene.
 Another study, ([Wijayahena *et al.*, 2025](https://www.sciencedirect.com/science/article/abs/pii/S0048969724085061)), finds similar results for PFOS and some others by *Labrys portucalensis F11*.
 Unlike nylon, it is improbable that nature alone would evolve an enzyme to metabolise PFAS due to the recency, chemical dissimilarity and lack of environmental pressure, so technological innovations are needed.
 [It is hoped that](https://www.aspidia.com/post/bioremediation-of-pfas-a-scientific-reality-not-a-utopian-dream) bioengineering techniques such as genetic engineering and directed evolution could help improve the rate and efficiency of PFAS degradation.
 While other solutions involving PFAS-absorbing probiotics ([Lindell *et al.*, 2025](https://www.nature.com/articles/s41564-025-02032-5)) have been proposed, environmental cleanup remains a challenge.

-### Animal Model Selection
+### Animal Model Selection in Translational Medicine

 The animals used in lab studies for medicines are chosen based on evolutionary relatedness.
 They use rats for most *in vivo* studies since they're one of the closest non-primate animal orders to us (order *Rodentia*).
 Rabbits are in another very close order (order *Lagomorpha*), and we are all mammals.

-For neurological studies, primates are sometimes used, as their brain structure is closer to ours, although animal welfare laws and ethics regulations mean these studies are only done for behavioural studies and occasionally for neurosurgery (e.g. neural prosthetic implants).
+For neurological studies, primates are sometimes used, as their brain structure is closer to ours.
+Improved animal welfare laws mean that primate studies are now rare (they are only done for behavioural studies and occasionally for neurosurgery, e.g. neural prosthetic implants), and some countries (e.g. the UK) are phasing out animal studies entirely, replacing them with modern biotechnologies such as organ-on-a-chip and 3D bioprinted tissues.
+However, as of 2025, animal studies remain highly important to modern medicine.
 Without evolution, we'd be stabbing in the dark as to whether a particular animal would serve as a good model for our *in vivo* testing, which would mean significantly fewer successful drugs and therapies passing the animal testing phase.

-Importantly, medicine is complicated, and evolution is not the only factor in determining suitability.
+Importantly, medicine is complicated, and evolution is not the only factor in determining the translatability of animal model results to humans.
+To decide whether "X happens in animals ⇒ X happens in humans", we must check:

+1. Is the causal mechanism evolutionarily conserved?
+2. Is the regulatory network conserved, not just the components?
+3. Are physiological differences (size, metabolism, lifespan) irrelevant to the mechanism?
+4. Does the animal model have construct validity (shared mechanism), not just surface similarity?

+Only if all four conditions are met can you reasonably extrapolate animal model results to humans.
 In some diseases where there are relevant genotypic differences, mouse models are *not* effective representatives of humans, most notably cancer.
 Most cancer treatments animal-tested in mice fail in humans (more so than other drugs).
 In mice, telomeres are longer than in humans due to stronger telomerase activity, which reduces the contribution of cellular senescence to age-related cancers, making them less relevant for human studies.
-Telomerase repression is an evolutionary control measure for high body-mass mammals that compensates between longevity and cancer risk. ([Gorbunova & Seluanov, 2008](https://pmc.ncbi.nlm.nih.gov/articles/PMC3733351/)).
+Telomerase repression is an evolutionary control measure for high body-mass mammals that compensates between longevity and cancer risk ([Gorbunova & Seluanov, 2008](https://pmc.ncbi.nlm.nih.gov/articles/PMC3733351/)).

-Another example is the fact that heart xenotransplants predominantly use pigs as donors rather than chimpanzees, despite the latter's closed relatedness.
-Chimps carry viruses that are deadly to humans and are prohibitively impractical and unethical to keep in captivity for organ donation.
-Chimp hearts are also too small for human patients, as we are endurance-adapted with large cardiac output while chimps are not.
-Chimps in general are rarely useful models for humans despite their genetic similarity, due to a variety of specific differences.
+Another example is the fact that heart xenotransplants predominantly use pigs as donors rather than chimpanzees, despite the latter's closer relatedness, for three major reasons:

+1. Chimps carry viruses that are deadly to humans, e.g. SIV.
+2. Chimp hearts are also too small for human patients, as we are endurance-adapted with large cardiac output while chimps are not.
+3. Chimps are prohibitively impractical and unethical to keep in captivity for organ donation.

+Chimps in general are rarely useful models for humans despite their high genetic similarity, due to a variety of epigenetic differences ([Bailey, 2011](https://journals.sagepub.com/doi/10.1177/026119291103900608)).
 Pigs happen to have the right sized hearts and are far easier to domesticate.
-Genetic engineering of the pigs is required to remove the proteins that would trigger an immune rejection in humans: all xenotransplants without such genetic modification have failed. ([Bailey, 2011](https://journals.sagepub.com/doi/10.1177/026119291103900608)).
+Genetic engineering of the pigs is required to remove the proteins that would trigger an immune rejection in humans: all xenotransplants without such genetic modification have failed ([Wang *et al.*, 2022](https://pmc.ncbi.nlm.nih.gov/articles/PMC8961469/)).

 ### Protein Folding Prediction